 The Styles of French Sparkling Wine

-Beyond the term âBrutâ (which describes the sweetness level in bubbly), there two primary methods used for making sparkling wine in France: Methode Traditionelle and Methode Ancestrale.
+There are two primary methods used for making sparkling wine in France: Méthode Traditionnelle and Méthode Ancestrale.

 This is the method that Champagne uses to make sparkling wine.
-This bubbly-making technique is also employed in all the CrĂ©mant regions, âMousseuxâ Appellations in the Loire and a few others such as Bugey and Seyssel.
-Itâs quite likely if the the bottle says âBrutâ that itâs Methode Traditionelle.
-Just look for the small-printed âMethode Traditionelleâ or âMethode Champenoiseâ on the label.
-You will find there are a few select producers who make really solid quality wines that are perfect for midweek sipping and usually last up to 2 nights.
+This bubbly-making technique is also employed in all the CrĂ©mant regions, âMousseuxâ appellations in the Loire, and a few others such as Bugey and Seyssel.
+If the bottle says âBrutâ itâs referring to the sweetness level, not the production method.
+To spot MĂ©thode Traditionnelle, look for phrases like âMĂ©thode Traditionnelleâ or âMĂ©thode Champenoiseâ (outside Champagne) on the label.
+You will find a few select producers who make really solid wines, perfect for midweek sipping and usually lasting up to 2 nights.

 Methode Ancestrale

-A method used around the the era of King Henry the VIII, Michelangelo and Copernicus.
-Youâll note it seems very similar to the way craft cider or ale is made.
-After the wine fermentation begins, before the yeast âfinishâ fermenting the sugar into alcohol the wine is bottle.
+A method used during the era of King Henry VIII, Michelangelo, and Copernicus.
+Youâll note that it seems very similar to how craft cider or ale is made.
+After the wine fermentation begins and before the yeast finishes fermenting the sugar into alcohol, the wine is bottled.
 The pressure made from the remaining fermentation carbonates the wine.
 So the winemaker has to time it, juuust right.
 Then, theyâll usually pop a crown cap or cider-style cork in and wait.
-Youâll want to pour them slowly and at an angle (like an ale) to separate the clear wine if the wine is unfiltered.
-The wines will have less bubbles than traditional Champagne, in a bubble style far similar to beer.
-Expect a fine creamy texture but much more delicate froth, so the grape flavor comes across more intensely.
+Youâll want to pour them slowly and at an angle (like an ale) to separate the clear wine (only if the wine is unfiltered).
+The wines will have fewer bubbles than traditional Champagne, in a bubble style more similar to beer.
+Expect a fine, creamy texture, but with much more delicate froth, so the grape flavor comes across more intensely.

-Sparkling Wines from the Loire
+Sparkling Wines from Loire

-The majority of Loire sparkling wines are made with Chenin Blanc in the MĂ©thode Traditionelle style.
-Youâll find many examples from Vouvray and Montlouis (Soounds like âmont-Louieâ).
+The majority of Loire sparkling wines are made with Chenin Blanc in the MĂ©thode Traditionnelle style.
+Youâll find many examples from Vouvray and Montlouis (sounds like âmont-Louieâ).
 These wines will have floral aromas of acacia and carnation and fruit notes of pear and apple.
-They are a lovely match for lightly spiced, coconut curry dishes and creamy chicken dishes.
+Theyâre killer with sushi, tempura veggies, or a good fried chicken sandwich â the acidity slices through the fat and the orchard-fruit notes pop.
 The CrĂ©mant de Loire wines can also include a bit of Chardonnay or Cabernet Franc (for the rosĂ©).

 Sparkling Wines from Burgundy

 Most CrĂ©mant de Bourgogne is made in CĂŽte Chalonnaise.
-These sparkling wines use the 2 main grapes of Burgundy: Pinot Noir and Chardonnay.
-Itâs a bit warmer in Bourgogne so these wines often will have a âriperâ flavor than their bone-dry Champagne neighbors.
-If it says âMillĂ©simeâ it means itâs a single-vintage wine which usually has additional lees aging âa technique practiced in Champagne.
+These sparkling wines are made from Burgundyâs two main grapes: Pinot Noir and Chardonnay.
+Itâs generally warmer in Bourgogne, so these wines often will have a âriperâ flavor than their bone-dry Champagne neighbors.
+If it says âMillĂ©simeâ, it means itâs a single-vintage wine, which usually has additional lees aging â a technique practiced in Champagne.

 Sparkling Wines from Alsace

-Alsace makes white CrĂ©mant dâAlasce with Pinot Gris, Pinot Blanc, Riesling and Chardonnay and rose CrĂ©mant dâAlasce with 100% Pinot Noir.
-Alsace sparkling wine is pretty fruity (think lemons, strawberries, and honeysuckle), which make it perfect for those who are trying to develop their palate to fine sparkling wine.
-Try it with Morrocan cuisine.
+Alsace makes white CrĂ©mant dâAlsace with Pinot Gris, Pinot Blanc, Riesling, Auxerrois, and Chardonnay and rose CrĂ©mant dâAlsace with 100% Pinot Noir.
+Alsace sparkling wine is pretty fruity (think lemons, strawberries, and honeysuckle), which makes it perfect for those who are trying to develop their palate to fine sparkling wine.
+Try it with Moroccan cuisine.

-Sparkling Wines from Limoux, Languedoc-Roussilon
+Sparkling Wines from Limoux, Languedoc-Roussillon

-Languedoc-Roussillon hums along undetected, but itâs actually the largest wine region of France and perhaps the oldest.
-CrĂ©mant Limoux is Chardonnay, Mauzac, and Chenin Blanc.
-The region actually has records of their sparkling wine production since 1531 which is a few years older than Champagne.
+Languedoc-Roussillon hums along undetected, but itâs actually Franceâs largest wine region and perhaps the oldest.
+CrĂ©mant de Limoux is made from Chardonnay, Mauzac, and Chenin Blanc.
+The region actually has records of sparkling wine production dating back to 1531, which is a few years older than Champagne.
 If you want to try a wine made with the Ancestrale method, look for the Blanquette de Limoux from this area (90%+ Mauzac, an indigenous grape).

 Explore More